thacuber2a03/txt/README.md

 ## build

+it now supports Windows and Linux

+Windows:
-run the `build.bat` file in the root directory
+- ~~run the `build.bat` file in the root directory~~ don't do it, I haven't checked if it still works or

-it currently only supports 64-bit windows, I don't know how to compile for other platforms

-if you're more of a Makefile person you can also run `mingw32-make`
+- if you're more of a Makefile person you can also run `mingw32-make`

+Linux:
+- run `make`

 ## attributions